Supplier Code of Conduct

 Within ShipBob we are committed to 5 core values: Be Mission Driven, Be a Creative Problem Solver, Be Humble, Be Safety Minded and Be Resilient.
 These values are not only appropriate but create a strong foundation to underline our approach to sustainable development.

-Our approach to sustainable procurement includes how we work with our Suppliers; we integrate sustainable development into our procurement strategy, our day-to-day operations, and relationships with Suppliers.
+Our approach to sustainable procurement includes how we work with our Suppliers; we integrate sustainable development into our procurement strategy, our day-to-day operations, and our relationships with Suppliers.

 Our Commitment to Suppliers